-What might the royal baby be called?
+What might the new prince be called?

-Royal baby name: What is the third child likely to be called?
+Royal baby name: What is the prince likely to be called?

-As the Duchess of Cambridge goes into labour with her third child, speculation continues about what the baby will be called.
+The Duchess of Cambridge has given birth to her third child - her second son - and speculation continues about what the baby will be called.

-With Arthur, Albert and Philip among the current bookies' favourites for a boy and Mary, Alice and Victoria for a girl, it appears the public expect the royal couple to opt for a traditional name, rather than something more left-field.
+With Arthur, Albert and Philip among the current bookies' favourites for a boy, it appears the public expect the royal couple to opt for a traditional name, rather than something more left-field.

 But experts say there is a chance the ultimate name choice might also reflect the Middleton side of the family.

-For their first two children, the Duke and Duchess chose traditional options, seen as a tribute to previous members of the royal family.
+For their first two children, the duke and duchess chose traditional options, seen as a tribute to previous members of the Royal Family.

-George Louis Alexander was a nod to six former kings, as well as Lord Louis Mountbatten, the last Viceroy of India.
+George Alexander Louis was a nod to six former kings, as well as Lord Louis Mountbatten, the last Viceroy of India.

 Meanwhile, Charlotte Elizabeth Diana reflected William's mother and grandmother.